nablarch/nablarch-document/en/application_framework/application_framework/blank_project/MavenModuleStructures/index.rst

 The following are the objectives of the recommended project configuration.

 * If only one application is to be created (web only, batch only, etc.), then configure a single project respectively.
-* If two Web applications are to be created for internal and external use, create separate Maven projects instead of consolidating them into a single Maven project.
+* If two web applications are to be created for internal and external use, create separate Maven projects instead of consolidating them into a single Maven project.
 * If there are multiple applications and a library is to be shared, create a Maven project to deploy the shared library.
 * While adding a runtime platform, create a Maven project for each execution control platform.
 For example, to add an application that uses the messaging execution control platform, create a new Maven project.
 * Do not split the project more than necessary.
 For details, see :ref:`mavenModuleStructuresProblemsOfExcessivelyDivided`.